+Nomenclature

+The following nomenclature applies throughout this document:

+The word “shall” is used in this Standard to express requirements.
+All the requirements are expressed with the word “shall”.

+The word “should” is used in this Standard to express recommendations.
+All the recommendations are expressed with the word “should”.

+It is expected that, during tailoring, recommendations in this document are either converted into requirements or tailored out.

+The words “may” and “need not” are used in this Standard to express positive and negative permissions, respectively.
+All the positive permissions are expressed with the word “may”.
+All the negative permissions are expressed with the words “need not”.

+The word “can” is used in this Standard to express capabilities or possibilities, and therefore, if not accompanied by one of the previous words, it implies descriptive text.

+In ECSS “may” and “can” have completely different meanings: “may” is normative (permission), and “can” is descriptive.

+The present and past tenses are used in this Standard to express statements of fact, and therefore they imply descriptive text.

 Principles

 The following assumptions and prerequisites are the basis of the implementation of the requirements contained in this standard.
 They can be used as reference for example when alternative approaches, not directly covered by the requirements of this standard, are assessed for equivalent safety or reliability.

 All structural elements contain crack-like defects located in the most critical area of the component in the most unfavourable orientation.
-The inability of non-destructive inspection (NDI) techniques to detect such defects does not negate this assumption, but merely establishes an upper bound on the initial size of the cracks which result from these defects.
+The inability of non-destructive testing (NDT) techniques to detect such defects does not negate this assumption, but merely establishes an upper bound on the initial size of the cracks which result from these defects.
 For conservatism, this crack size then becomes the smallest allowable size to be used in any analysis or assessment.

 After undergoing a sufficient number of cycles at sufficiently high stress amplitude, materials exhibit a tendency to propagate cracks, even in non-aggressive environments.